emilarista/act_topgen/act-topgen/README.md

 # List other ports that all EOS devices should have.
 # These cannot clash with ports already defined through the topology.
 act_default_ports: []
+# Adds device models from structured config metadata if present
+act_use_device_models: true

 # CVP user/pass
 act_cvp_user: "root"